-There are 4 travel options from Florence to Rome: coach, ferry, flight or train.
+There are 3 ways to get from Florence to Rome: coach, flight or train.

 This is compared to other ways of getting to Rome:

-In comparison, travelling by coach can take you on average 3 h 15 min.
+In comparison, getting to Rome by coach can take on average 3 h 15 min.

-In comparison, travelling by train can take you on average 1 h 26 min.
+In comparison, going by train can take 2 h 58 min on average.

 The average frequency per day from Florence to Rome is:

-However, we recommend checking specific travel dates for your trip from Florence to Rome as scheduled services by coach, ferry, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip between Florence and Rome as scheduled services by coach, flight or train can vary by season or day of the week.

 These are the most popular departure and arrival points for travellers from Florence to Rome:

-Yes, there are direct services available between Florence and Rome with the following travel operators:
+Yes, there are direct services available to Rome from Florence with the following travel operators:

-Direct services tend to save you time and add more convenience in getting you to Rome as you won't need to change in between, so it's worth paying attention to before booking your tickets between Florence and Rome.
+Direct services tend to save you time and add more convenience in getting you to Rome as you won't need to change in between, so it's worth paying attention to before booking your tickets from Florence to Rome.